rugwed09/Script-Generator-GPT/README.md

 To start using Script Generator GPT:
 1. Download all the files and run all the required dependancies.
+2. Generate your API key from OpenAI website.
+(Important: API keys are different for everyone.
+DOn't share it with anyone)
+3. Add your API Key from OPenAI website and paste the code in apikey.py
-2. Deploy it on Streamlit
+4. Deploy it on Streamlit
-3. Follow the on-screen instructions to input your title or query 🖊️.
+5. Follow the on-screen instructions to input your title or query 🖊️.
-4. The script will automatically generate a title (if not provided) and the corresponding script 📜.
+6. The script will automatically generate a title (if not provided) and the corresponding script 📜.
-5. Access the history tab to review past searches and scripts 📚.
+7. Access the history tab to review past searches and scripts 📚.

 ## Contributing 👐